exynos-eco/enn-sdk-samples-9925/README.md

 Each entry details the functionality of the sample application, its location, and instructions for running it.

 ### Image Classification In Android
-The "Image Classification in Android" sample application demonstrates the execution of a converted "[Efficientnet](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/004_efficientnet)" model using the ENN Framework.
+The "Image Classification in Android" sample application demonstrates the execution of a converted "[Inception v4](https://tfhub.dev/tensorflow/lite-model/inception_v4_quant/1/default/1)" model using the ENN Framework.

 #### Functionality
 The application accepts input from either a camera feed or an image file and classifies the object within the input.